-Pentax Super Program shooting experience and sample pictures
+Pentax Super Program sample pictures

 First a few details about the photos.
 The camera was loaded with a roll of Kodak ColourPlus 200 film which I exposed at box speed with the camera used mostly in either program mode or aperture priority.
 The film was developed using the digibase C-41 pre-diluted kit and the negatives scanned with an Epson V550 perfection photo scanner.
 The resulting scans were imported into Lightroom where I used my normal workflow for film.